ApprenticeAI/frapy/docs/intro/tutorial.rst

 callback to handle the data extraction for the next page and to keep the crawling going through all the pages.

-What you see here is Scrapy's mechanism of following links: when you yield a Request in a callback method, Scrapy will schedule that request to be sent and register a callback method to be executed when that request finishes.
+What you see here is Frapy's mechanism of following links: when you yield a Request in a callback method, Frapy will schedule that request to be sent and register a callback method to be executed when that request finishes.

 Using this, you can build complex crawlers that follow links according to rules